bxparks/AceTime/USER_GUIDE.md

 `zonedbx::kZoneRegistry`) pull in every zone in the respective data sets, which consumes significant amounts of flash memory (see [MemoryBenchmark](examples/MemoryBenchmark/)).
-If flash memory is tight, the ZoneManagers can be initialized with a custom list of zones, to pull in only the zones of interest.
+If flash memory is tight, the ZoneRegistrar can be initialized with a custom list of zones, to pull in only the zones of interest.
 For example, here is a `kZoneRegistry` with 4 zones from the `zonedb::` data set: